facemoji/mocap4face/README.md

 DISCONTINUED!
 </h1>

 Due to changes on the horizon, we’ve disabled new API keys generation in the Alter Studio.
 This means we are pausing new partner signups.
-Existing partners will have access to mocap4face until November 29, 2022 after which access will be discontinued.
+Existing partners will have access to mocap4face until August 31, 2022 after which access will be discontinued.

 We apologize for any interruptions to your development.